goldenstein64/lua-lsp-lib/README.md

 # lsp-lib

-A low-level library aimed at making the construction of language servers in Lua easier.
+A library aimed at making the construction of language servers in Lua easier.

 Note: This project is a work-in-progress.
 Expect features to change at any time!

 ## Usage

-`lsp-lib` is a library that can be installed via LuaRocks, like shown below.
+`lsp-lib` is packaged as a module on LuaRocks, so it can be installed there as shown below.

 ```sh
 # Note that this hasn't been uploaded to LuaRocks yet